w3c/wai-curricula/content/content-author/content-structure.md

 * write titles that describe the purpose of the page
 * provide headings to help users identify the different content sections
 * write clear and meaningful link text to communicate the link purpose
-* ensure content structures are perceived visually and non-visually, including titles, headings, paragraphs, lists, quotes, and others
-* employ tools that:
+* employ accessible authoring tools that:
   * support the inclusion of titles, headings, lists, paragraphs, and other content structures
   * produce appropriate markup for content structures
+* collaborate with developers and designers to ensure:
+  * adequate content grouping and spacing to communicate sections
-* identify related requirements for designers and developers to make content structures perceivable visually and non-visually
+  * visual and non-visual perception of content structures , including titles, headings, paragraphs, lists, quotes, and others

 {% include excol.html type="all" %}